-The candidate source tells you how a person was entered into the JobScore system.
+A candidate's source tells you how a person was entered into the JobScore system.
 Every candidate in JobScore has only 1 source.
-JobScore does it's best to automatically pre-populate source information to improve accuracy and minimize data entry for both your team and job applicants.
+JobScore does it's best to automatically pre-populate source information to minimize data entry and improve reporting accuracy for both your team and job applicants.

-The source can tell you whether someone found your job on Indeed.com, from a friend's tweet or by browsing your company website.
-Candidate source doesn't just track inbound applications - it also tracks how your team is adding people directly into the system - because they met someone at an event, found them in a resume database or they refer their college roommate.
+The source can tell you whether someone found your job on Indeed.com, a friend's tweet or by browsing your company website.
+Candidate source doesn't just track inbound applications - it also tracks how your team is adding people directly into the system - because they may have met someone at an event, found them in an online resume database or be referring their college roommate.

 Two ways to use Candidate Sources:

-- Reviewing: When you evaluate candidates where they come from matters.
+1. Reviewing: Where a candidate comes from matters when evaluate them.
 Someone referred by a top performing employee may be considered differently from someone who applied from a job board.
 JobScore makes it easy to filter and sort lists of candidates by source using the filter at the top of the Candidate Manager.

-- Reporting: Tracking the source of candidates is a great way to optimize your recruiting spend.
+2. Reporting: Tracking the source of candidates is a great way to optimize your recruiting spend.
 Generating candidate traffic costs money.
-Reviewing, scheduling and interviewing candidates takes even more time and money.
-The source quality report report shows what's working so you can deploy your valuable time and capital to greatest effect.
+Reviewing, scheduling and interviewing candidates costs even more time and money.
+The source quality report shows what's working so you can deploy your valuable time and capital to greatest effect.

 How do candidate sources work?

-There are three different parts of a candidate's source
+There are three different parts of each candidate's source

 1. Primary source